sadakshmahindra/sadakshmahindra/README.md

-# Hi there, I'm Sadaksh Mahindra! 👋
+# Hey there, I'm Sadaksh Singh Mahindra! 👋

 I'm a beginner software developer with a strong interest in learning and growing in the field of programming.
 Currently, I'm diving into the world of C programming language and exploring its vast potential.